 Not only was the healthcare industry an early adopter of Artificial Intelligence, but it also demanded the tech to bring newer things to the scene.
 Integration of data analytics and decision-making boosters were just a few of the elements that would not have entered the scene if it was not for the healthcare industry.
 And, the result was extremely satisfying too.

-Even before common users started benefitting through Google Assistant, healthcare industry was benefitting from the AI.
-Even now, AI technologies used in the healthcare industry is ages ahead of what we have in the smartphones, wearable tech or smart devices at home.
+Even before common users started benefitting through Google Assistant, the healthcare industry was benefitting from AI.
+Even now, AI technologies used in the healthcare industry are ages ahead of what we have in smartphones, wearable tech, or smart devices at home.
 And, the healthcare industry also showcases how useful AI can be.

-That’s right: Healthcare Industry shows numerous examples on how AI is changing the world in a good way.
+That’s right: Healthcare Industry shows numerous examples of how AI is changing the world in a good way.

 How Is Artificial Intelligence Transforming the Healthcare Industry?